The Role of Music Supervisors in Film and Television

 Creating Memorable Moments: Iconic songs or scores can create memorable moments that resonate long after viewing.

-From curating soundtracks to managing licensing processes and collaborating with composers, it’s very evident that their expertise shapes how audiences experience visual media.
+They curate soundtracks, manage licensing processes and collaborate with composers.
+Also, it’s very evident that their expertise shapes how audiences experience visual media.

 READ ALSO: